jmanuel1/material-search/README.md

 ### Tests

 Integration tests are under the `test/` directory.
-Assuming you've already [set up your development environment](#set-up), you can run the tests using the
+Test scripts act on the latest build of the website in the `build/` directory, *not* the files at the project root, so you must build the project before testing.
+Assuming you've already [set up your development environment](#set-up), you can run the tests using the following:
-following:

 #### One-time setup